roblunx/vscode-c6510-asm/README.md

 ## Release Notes

+### 0.0.7

+ - Fixed searching for local variable definition, only local labels were handled.
+ - Fixed searching for local names up the syntax tree.
+Previously only labels at the same level in the syntax tree were considered.

 ### 0.0.6

  - Fixed unnecessary processing multiple times of the same file when included from different sources.